Frequently Asked Questions

 Yes, that’s what we’re here for!
 Being part of the club, we will teach you the basics of swimming, biking, and running and help you with any of the events you show particular weakness in.
 Everyone has at least one weakness in the sport of triathlon.
 We are here to help you improve in all three, even if you already have a strong background in one of the events, improvement is always possible.

-During the academic year, we offer one formal team practice per day.
-Mondays will always be the designated Recovery day.
-There is a always one Brick workout a week, which involves a bike ride followed immediately by a short run.
+Practice times may change on a yearly schedule: see the Practice Schedule for an up-to-date record.
+During the academic year, we try to offer 3 to 4 formal team practices per week.
+We aim for one Brick workout a week, which involves a bike ride followed immediately by a short run.
 Also, there is a weekly track workout at the Wallace Wade Track.
-In general, the swim practices will be in the morning before class, and the bike rides and runs will be in the afternoon and on weekends.
+In general, weekday practices will be in the evenings after class, and weekend practices (such as bike rides and runs) will be in the morning on weekends.

 In short, however much you want to dedicate!
 The standing team policy is that your number-one priority is to focus on your academic work.
 Triathlons can be a wonderful stress outlet and lifelong fitness.
 The amount of time you spend with the team depend on your schedule and available time.
 Naturally, we encourage you to come to as many practices as possible (company always helps), but really it is all about what you want to do within the sport!

 The Duke Triathlon Team is a subset of the Duke Triathlon Club.
 Though all members are welcome to group workouts and packet information, the Duke Triathlon Team receives weekly workouts schedules for people to follow.
 The Team is NOT only meant for “the fast” people.
 Instead, we like to think of the team as a way for students to not have to worry about planning their own training plan.
-Instead, Head Coach Robert Ferris will be supplying workouts to progress the team’s fitness for a mid April Race.
+Instead, our head coaches will be supplying workouts to progress the team’s fitness for a mid April Race.
 This corresponds with a local “A” race for the team and Collegiate Nationals.

 Both groups are welcome to take advantage of the club sponsorship discounts and race entry fee reductions.